The Architecture

 ResponsibilityRequired

-Degree of accountability for outcomes, decisions, people, or assets
+Accountability for outcomes, decisions, people, or assets

-Required under all three frameworks.
-Must be applied consistently across functions — not just to revenue-generating roles.
+Required under all three.
+Must apply consistently across functions — not just revenue-generating roles.

 Working ConditionsOptional · Valid

-Environment, hazards, time demands, and physical surroundings of the role
+Environment, hazards, time demands, physical surroundings

 Strategic ImportanceOptional